 Compatible with Windows, Linux (including OpenELEC) and Mac OS X.

 Once connected enjoy seemless connectivity, Kodi will automatically turn on and off your TV and other home theatre equipment.
-Volume control from XBMC can be sent to your amplifier, manage your DVD or Blu-Ray player from inside XBMC, and redirect the active source on your TV to whichever equipment needs it, all from one remote control!
+Volume control from Kodi can be sent to your amplifier, manage your DVD or Blu-Ray player from inside Kodi, and redirect the active source on your TV to whichever equipment needs it, all from one remote control!